Are you considering selling your property?

 The sense of ‘home’ is a crucial intangible that is key to successful sale of your home, and involves striking that delicate balance between a space that looks happily lived-in and a space that is styled to have broad appeal.
 Urbaneer can help you, room by room, to make sure that each space is neutral and expressing the best use of its space.
 Once we guarantee your home is well-lit, sweet smelling, and generally appealing we bring in our professional photographer to create a compelling portfolio of photographs.

 Creating a memorable impact for the buyer as soon as they cross the threshold relies heavily on the multi-sensory experience that staging and style enhancement create.
 It’s always essential, but even more so if you are on a strict timeline for your sale.
-One of our favourite firms is Modern Staging, both for their fresh style sensibility and the quality of their furnishings.
+One of our favourite stagers is Jessica Richardson of GYS Interiors, both for her fresh style sensibility and the quality of her furnishings.
 Once your place is enhanced, we also have our preferred company come in to measure your home and create a thorough, annotated floor plan.

 (6 Walmsley Boulevard - Sold By Urbaneer)